The best outdoor dining spots in greater Manchester

 Bolton’s Lake House in Kingston

 Seasonal, casual dining spot on Great Pond with a good-sized deck outback with a view of the pond and small beach.
 What to Expect: Boiled lobster dinner, fried seafood and ice cream.
-Open for lunch and dinner Thursday through Sunday in spring.
+Open for lunch, dinner and brunch Thursday through Sunday in spring.

 22 Main St., Kingston